Free UK Shipping 📦 Today: Choose a free gift with RiutBag X35.2

 1. Next of Kin:

-• Next of kin refers to your closest relatives, such as your spouse or civil partner, children, parents, or siblings.
+• Next of kin refers to your closest legal relatives, such as your legal spouse or civil partner, children, parents, or siblings.

 • Next of kin may have certain legal rights and responsibilities, depending on the jurisdiction and the specific situation.